Qkessler/100daysofPython-files/README.md

 # 100daysofPython-files
-These are the files that reflect my progress on the 100 days of python course.
+These are the files that reflect my progress on the 100 days of python Course.

 [07/03/20]: I worked today on the exercise proposed in the github:
 Your goal today will be to flesh out `program.py` and `api.py` to: